top of page

 Living kidney donation is more than generosity.
 It’s a lifesaving act that gives someone a future.

+Thanks so much for visiting my site.
 My name is Lara.
-I’m living with a rare kidney disease called FSGS (Focal segmental glomerulosclerosis).
-I was born with a condition that caused my FSGS and I urgently need a living kidney transplant.
+I’m living with a rare kidney disease called FSGS (Focal segmental glomerulosclerosis) and I only have approximately 15 % total kidney function left.
+I was born with a condition that caused my FSGS and I urgently need a living kidney transplant

-Without one, I’ll need to begin dialysis soon.
+Without one, I’ll need to eventually go on dialysis.
 While dialysis keeps people alive, it comes with serious risks and a much shorter life expectancy.
 Many people never survive long enough to receive a transplant.

 I’ve been incredibly lucky.
-Several family members and friends stepped forward to be tested.
-Sadly, none were approved.
-I’m also on the deceased-donor list, but the wait can be up to 10 years, and many people don’t make it that long.
+I was accepted by UCLA for a transplant and have had several friends and family step forward to be tested.
+Sadly, none have been approved.
+I’m also on the deceased-donor list, but the wait in Southern California where I live can be up to 10 years, and many people don’t make it that long.

 That’s why I’m asking for help.